goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** You want to test the login functionality that spans many components, logic and services, everything is set up perfectly - stubs, spies, Ajax calls are isolated.
+❌ **Otherwise:** You want to test the login functionality that spans many components, logic and services, everything is set up perfectly - stubs, spies, Ajax calls are isolated.
 All seems perfect.
 Then the test fails because the designer changed the div CSS class from 'thick-border' to 'thin-border'

 <br/>